How to Celebrate AAPI Month at Work

 2. Become a Chef for a Day 🍜

-Minari, The Namesake, The Farewell, Better Luck Tomorrow, and Searching are all fantastic choices with stellar actors and culturally relevant storylines.
+Minari, The Namesake, The Farewell, Everything Everywhere All at Once, and Past Lives are all fantastic choices with stellar actors and culturally relevant storylines.
+Include a post-film discussion to explore themes and representation.

 4. Support AAPI Businesses 🛍️